Call for papers

 Submissions that violate the NIPS style or page limits, are not within the scope of NIPS (see subject areas), are in submission elsewhere, or have already been published elsewhere may be rejected without further review.
 Submissions that have fatal flaws revealed by the reviewers—including (without limitation) incorrect proofs or flawed or insufficient wet-lab, hardware, or software experiments—may be rejected on that basis, without taking into consideration other criteria.
 Other submissions will be judged on the basis of their technical quality, novelty, potential impact, and clarity.
 Typical NIPS papers often (but not always) include a mix of algorithmic, theoretical, and experimental results, in varying proportions.
 While theoretically grounded arguments are certainly welcome, it is counterproductive to add “decorative math” whose primary purpose is to make the submission look more substantial or even intimidating, without adding significant insight.
 Algorithmic contributions should have at least an illustration of how the algorithm might eventually materialize into a machine learning application.

 Authors will have a one-week opportunity to view and respond to initial reviews.
+This year, all author responses must be in PDF format.
+Author responses are limited to one page, including all figures, tables, and references, in the NIPS “author response” style; you must use the NIPS 2018 author response LaTeX style file.
+Author responses must not contain external links.
 The program chairs reserve the right to solicit additional reviews after the author-response period.

 Publication of submissions